-The Subscriber is authorized on behalf of the above Company, to Insure Dwelling Houses, Out Houses, Stores, Household Furniture, and Merchandize, against loss of Fire, at moderate rates of Premium
+The Subscriber is authorized on behalf ofthe subscripter is authorized on behan to the above Company, to Insure DwellingHouses, Out Houses, Stores, Household Furniture, and Merchandize, against loss of Fire, at moderata rates of Premium.
 WM.
 CARMAN, Junior.

 Chatham.
 November 11, 1845.